HyperQB/hyperqb.github.io/source/case-studies/security/verilog/fpu2.rst

 Constant-Time Execution: Floating Point Unit (Verilog)
 ======================

+The full Verilog code for the FPU division module can be found in benchmarks of the HyperQB repository `here <https://github.com/HyperQB/HyperRUSTY/tree/verilog_integration/benchmarks/verilog/divider>`_.

+This case study was sourced from the IODINE tool's benchmarks[1].

 Description of the Case Study
 -----------------------------

 This case study involves verifying that a floating-point unit (FPU) implementation in Verilog executes in constant time, regardless of the input values.
 The FPU performs various arithmetic operations, and it is crucial to ensure that the execution time does not leak any sensitive information about the operands.

-The full Verilog code for the FPU division module can be found in the benchmark repository: `https://github.com/HyperQB/HyperRUSTY/tree/verilog_integration/benchmarks/verilog/divider <https://github.com/HyperQB/HyperRUSTY/tree/verilog_integration/benchmarks/verilog/divider>`_.
-This case study was sourced from the IODINE tool's benchmarks: `https://github.com/gokhankici/iodine <https://github.com/gokhankici/iodine>`_.

 The Verilog module under consideration implements a simple FPU that supports addition, subtraction, multiplication, and division of floating-point numbers.
 The design includes control logic to handle different operations and edge cases, such as overflow and underflow.